 Why use 360 degree feedback?

 The goal of 360° feedback is to get a comprehensive overview of the leadership qualities of your managers and is part of the employee experience.
 It’s valuable for the individual managers and their personal development and their professional development, but also for the company as a whole.
 Through the assessment, you help leaders to become aware of their strengths and weaknesses and their effect on others.
 This allows them to develop in a targeted manner.
 It therefore also increases overall employee satisfaction and engagement.
-Thus, 360 degree feedback has already become a key tool in management development and employee satisfaction in many organisations.
+Thus, 360 degree feedback has already become a key tool in management development and employee satisfaction across many organisations.

 Download our ebook for a detailed guide on 360-degree feedback.